si-mv/swe-resources/module-2/unit-1/workshop-4/oauth-project/sArCaSmR/README.md

 - [ ] You will need to make a test user.
 If you have a gmail account, you could use that, otherwise you will need to make one [here](https://accounts.google.com/signup/v2/webcreateaccount?service=groups2&flowName=GlifWebSignIn&flowEntry=SignUp).
 - [ ] Now you can click credentials and get your client id and client secret.
 Save these in the .env file of your server.

+:+1: Your app is now registered and you're ready to build a hand-made sign in with google button!

 ### Implement OAuth2 with Google

 - [ ] Just like we did with Github, set up your OAuth flow with Google.
 The docs for this are [here](https://developers.google.com/identity/protocols/oauth2/web-server#httprest).
 (N.b. be sure to switch to HTTP/REST mode if not already.
 We aren't using client libraries so skip this section.)